Fair Active Learning: Solving the Labeling Problem in Insurance: Conclusion

 \section{Conclusion}

 The adoption of AI technology in the insurance industry has become essential for companies to remain competitive and meet evolving customer needs.
 However, achieving successful adoption requires addressing two critical objectives - the need for high-quality data and efficient learning models, as well as good governance to ensure fairness and proper interpretation of results.
 Numerical analysis and real-world examples have shown that active learning is an effective method to significantly decrease the amount of labeled data required to train an effective machine learning model.
 Nevertheless, naive active learning techniques may result in biased or unfair instances being selected, which could pose significant operational and reputational risks to insurance companies.
 By incorporating model-agnostic fair active learning, insurance companies can 1) collect informative and fair instances, and 2) propose a fairer model that offers exact fairness (ensuring that it does not discriminate or produce biased results) while maintaining competitive predictive performance.
 As the multi-class classification domain continues to expand, integrating active learning and fairness is becoming increasingly important.
-By adopting this approach, companies can benefit from enhanced AI performance, improved risk segmentation, improved decision making and increased operational efficiency, all while mitigating potential risks associated with biased or unfair results.
+By adopting this approach, companies can benefit from enhanced AI performance, improved risk segmentation, improved decision making and increased operational efficiency, all while mitigating potential risks associated with biased or DP-unfair results.
+However, we note that some insurance applications may require tailored debiasing methods based on other ethical considerations, such as actuarial fairness as mentioned in the introduction.
+Since our approach to DP-fairness mitigation is query-agnostic, the framework presented in this study can serve as an initial step toward incorporating more specific unbiased constraints as needed.